0RIHARA/TUX4M/README.md

 ILL ADMIT i am a sensitive baby so pleaseeee dont bully or be rude to me owo >///< even as a joke .. only my friends can do that :P

+HEAVY DNI FOR PEOPLE WHO FUCKING CRITICIZE OTHER'S SKINS OUT OF NOWHRE.
+LIKE i didnt ASK get the fuck out. you just make me wanna not use that skin anymore. fuck you

 [MORE PT INFO HERE](https://rentry.co/rinukute-ponytown)

 ***